JovanRL/spotify-recently-played-tracks/README.md

 - Go to https://console.cloud.google.com/
 - Select BigQuery
 - Create a project
-- Create a DB
+- Create a dataset

 4. Grant permissions for your BigQuery project
 - Go to IAM & Admin
 - Select your project
-- Grant "BigQuery Data Owner" and "BigQuery User" permissions
+- Grant "BigQuery Data Owner" or "BigQuery User" permissions

 5. Get your key for BigQuery
 - Go to service accounts and create one